Birmingham Car Accident Lawyer

 - Whiplash – The most well-known injury resulting from a car wreck, caused by the sudden movement of the head and neck.
 Rear-end collisions are a major cause of this injury.
 Neck muscle and ligament damage can be caused, varying in severity, depending on the accident and the person’s health.
 Symptoms include neck pain and stiffness, loss of range of motion in the neck, headaches, shoulder, upper back or arms tenderness or pain, tingling or numbness in the arms, fatigue, and dizziness.
 They can last anywhere from a few weeks or in more severe cases a few months to several years.

 - Broken/Fractured Ribs or Sternum – Often caused by the chest being restricted by a seat belt or by hitting the steering wheel.
-This injury can cause sharp, shooting pains and extreme discomfort.
+This broken bone injury can cause sharp, shooting pains and extreme discomfort.
 If a rib or the sternum is not broken or fractured, but you feel dull and aching pains upon breathing that varies with your movements then there may be bruising.

 - Internal Organ Damage – An injury that can be life-threatening and requires immediate medical attention.
 Chest pains due to internal damage to the lungs or heart could indicate early signs of a heart attack.

 The state of Alabama has a Mandatory Liability Insurance law requiring every driver to meet the below minimum coverage for liability car insurance: